-1. Move the throttle lever to the MIN. position.
+1. Move the throttle lever to the SLOW position.

 Some engine applications use a remote-mounted throttle control rather than the engine-mounted throttle lever shown here.
+Refer to the instructions provided with the equipment powered by this engine for remote control information.

-2. Turn the engine switch to the OFF position.

-3. If the fuel tank is equipped with a valve, turn the fuel valve to the CLOSED or OFF position.
+- 2. Turn the engine switch to the OFF position. - 3.
+If the fuel tank is equipped with a valve, turn the fuel valve to the CLOSED or OFF position.